aceat64/EasyBitcoin-PHP/README.md

-EasyBitcoin-PHP
+EasyGulden-PHP
 ===============

-A simple class for making calls to Bitcoin's API using PHP.
+A simple class for making calls to Gulden's API using PHP.

 Getting Started
 ---------------
-1. Include easybitcoin.php into your PHP script:
+1. Include easygulden.php into your PHP script:

     ```php
-    require_once('easybitcoin.php');
+    require_once('easygulden.php');
     ```
-2. Initialize Bitcoin connection/object:
+2. Initialize Gulden connection/object:

     ```php
-    $bitcoin = new Bitcoin('username','password');
+    $gulden = new Gulden('username','password');
     ```

     Optionally, you can specify a host, port.
 Default is HTTP on localhost port 8332.

     ```php
-    $bitcoin = new Bitcoin('username','password','localhost','8332');
+    $gulden = new Gulden('username','password','localhost','8332');
     ```

     If you wish to make an SSL connection you can set an optional CA certificate or leave blank
     ```php
-    $bitcoin->setSSL('/full/path/to/mycertificate.cert');
+    $gulden->setSSL('/full/path/to/mycertificate.cert');
     ````

-3. Make calls to bitcoind as methods for your object.
+3. Make calls to guldend as methods for your object.
 Examples:

     ```php
-    $bitcoin->getinfo();
+    $gulden->getinfo();

-    $bitcoin->getrawtransaction('0e3e2357e806b6cdb1f70b54c3a3a17b6714ee1f0e68bebb44a74b1efd512098',1);
+    $gulden->getrawtransaction('0e3e2357e806b6cdb1f70b54c3a3a17b6714ee1f0e68bebb44a74b1efd512098',1);

-    $bitcoin->getblock('000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f');
+    $gulden->getblock('000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f');
     ```

 Additional Info
 ---------------
-* When a call fails for any reason, it will return false and put the error message in `$bitcoin->error`
+* When a call fails for any reason, it will return false and put the error message in `$gulden->error`

-* The HTTP status code can be found in $bitcoin->status and will either be a valid HTTP status code or will be 0 if cURL was unable to connect.
+* The HTTP status code can be found in $gulden->status and will either be a valid HTTP status code or will be 0 if cURL was unable to connect.

-* The full response (not usually needed) is stored in `$bitcoin->response` while the raw JSON is stored in `$bitcoin->raw_response`
+* The full response (not usually needed) is stored in `$gulden->response` while the raw JSON is stored in `$gulden->raw_response`